 Why Is Primary School Teaching a Job of Tomorrow?

 Elementary school teachers play a vital role in shaping the educational path of students, and thus they will always be needed to establish a solid foundation of learning.
-Employment opportunities for primary school teachers are expected to rise14 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for primary school teachers are expected to rise14 percent, according to the Bureau of Labor Statistics.
 Primary and secondary school teachers earn an average salary of $47,602 annually.

 What Does a Primary School Teacher Do?